 Extracurricular activities and student-run societies are an important part of life at Durham.
 These give you an opportunity to try new activities, gain new skills and develop your interests.
 For example, the DUEM society (Durham University Electric Motorsport) design, build and race solar-powered cars across the globe.

-in the Guardian Good University Guide 2019 and Complete University Guide 2019
+for General Engineering in the Guardian Good University Guide 2019 and Complete University Guide 2020

 Engineering courses give you specialist skills that you can apply to the workplace after graduating.
 These include: